openlawteam/tribute-contracts/docs/adapters/TributeNFT.md

 ## Adapter workflow

-A tribute is made by a member first submitting a proposal specifying (1) the applicant who wishes to join the DAO (or increase his stake in the DAO), (2) the amount of internal tokens (SHARES) the applicant desires, and (3) the ERC-721 address and token id of the NFT that will transfer to the DAO in exchange for those internal tokens.
+A tribute is made by a member first submitting a proposal specifying (1) the applicant who wishes to join the DAO (or increase his stake in the DAO), (2) the amount of internal tokens (UNITS) the applicant desires, and (3) the ERC-721 address and token id of the NFT that will transfer to the DAO in exchange for those internal tokens.
 The applicant and actual owner of the NFT can be separate accounts (e.g., the NFT owner is providing tribute on behalf of the applicant).
 The proposal submission does not actually transfer the ERC-721 token from its owner.
 That occurs only after the proposal passes and is processed.

 The proposal is also sponsored in the same transaction when it is submitted.
 When a DAO member sponsors the proposal, the voting period begins allowing members to vote for or against the proposal.
 Only a member can sponsor the proposal.